 AT&T internet plans run the gamut from small, basic plans for those who use the internet infrequently to huge plans designed for power users.

-AT&T internet prices, $49.99/mo. for both DSL and fiber, are competitive with other providers of the same internet type (DSL or fiber), though they may vary by location.
+AT&T internet prices start at $35/mo. for both DSL and fiber, which are competitive with other providers of the same internet type (DSL or fiber), though they may vary by location.
 AT&T internet deals, with special pricing, are available for military members, veterans, college students and members or employees of various organizations.

 AT&T home internet subscribers also have access to the company’s nationwide network of hotspots, allowing you to stay connected when traveling around the corner or across the country.
 These are not separate AT&T WiFi plans, but rather a perk of being an AT&T customer.
 And with the included Smart Home Manager app, you’ll be able to control your connected smart home devices from the palm of your hand, no matter where you happen to be.